 The analysis of the content of the Bible for educational purposes; criteria for the selection and use of biblical materials for meeting the needs, interests, and capacities of different age groups.
-(Offered in 1976-77 and alternate years.)
-Goodwin Second Semester 2 credits
+(Offered in 1982-83 and alternate years.)

 764. FOUNDATIONS OF CHRISTIAN EDUCATION